-In late 1997, Gerald Combs needed a tool for tracking down networking problems and wanted to learn more about networking, so he started writing Ethereal (the former name of the Wireshark project) as a way to solve both problems.
+In late 1997 Gerald Combs needed a tool for tracking down network problems and wanted to learn more about networking so he started writing Ethereal (the original name of the Wireshark project) as a way to solve both problems.

-Ethereal was initially released, after several pauses in development, in July 1998 as version 0.2.0.
-Within days, patches, bug reports, and words of encouragement started arriving, so Ethereal was on its way to success.
+Ethereal was initially released after several pauses in development in July 1998 as version 0.2.0.
+Within days patches, bug reports, and words of encouragement started arriving and Ethereal was on its way to success.

-In October, 1998, Guy Harris of Network Appliance was looking for something better than tcpview, so he started applying patches and contributing dissectors to Ethereal.
+In October, 1998 Guy Harris was looking for something better than tcpview so he started applying patches and contributing dissectors to Ethereal.

 In 2006 the project moved house and re-emerged under a new name: Wireshark.

 In 2008, after ten years of development, Wireshark finally arrived at version 1.0.
 This release was the first deemed complete, with the minimum features implemented.
 Its release coincided with the first Wireshark Developer and User Conference, called Sharkfest.